It turns out that this song also requires a warning label, namely, it is not a cry for help.

 It is not a request for emotional support.

-It is simply a description of an emotional state for which English has no convenient, single word, although it is grounded in burnout.
+This song is simply a description of an emotional state for which English has no convenient, single word, although it is grounded in burnout.
+It is about not giving up.

 While overwork and emotional exhaustion are certainly components, and compassion fatigue, what I am describing is more general than either of those specifics, and the focus is on the delay in getting help due to the state not being a clear case of clinical depression, where the burnout occurs in part because the person is trained to just keep slogging through.